probonopd/juce-plugin-wrapper/README.md

 ## Known plug-ins list

 One tricky aspect of building a JUCE-based host program is the need to create a "known plug-ins list" (class juce::KnownPluginList), and register various plug-ins into it.
-This code skirts that obstacle by "borrowing" the known plug-ins list managed by the JUCE [AudioPluginHost](https://github.com/juce-framework/JUCE/tree/master/extras/AudioPluginHost) example program.
-You will need to compile and run that one, and register at least one of your plug-ins (I used [u-he's Hive 2](https://u-he.com/products/hive/) in VST3 format).
+This code skirts that obstacle by "hardcoding" `C:\\Program Files\\Common Files\\VST3\\Dexed.vst3`.

 ## Memory leak issue